nais/handbook/docs/technical/tenant-setup/addons/digdir.md

 * Maskinporten client is configured with scopes: `idporten:dcr.write idporten:dcr.read idporten:scopes.write`
 * `business certificates` are registered in Digdir

-!!! success "Tenant imports the Client ID's to [Secret Manager](#google-secret-manager) and provide the resource names to NAIS"
+!!! success "Tenant imports the Client ID's to [Secret Manager](#google-secret-manager) and provide the resource names to Nais"
     `projects/<project-id>/secrets/<secret-id>/versions/<version>`

 ??? info "Digdirator use of Client ID"
     Digdirator sets the Client ID as the claim `iss` when authenticating against Digdir self-service API

-#### NAIS configuration
+#### Nais configuration

 We really care about our compadres (tenants) and we think that a separation of concerns is a good & secure way to go.
 It also helps us to keep the cluster secure and stable.
-The configuration setup for Digdirator favor security as NAIS never have direct access to your business certificate.
+The configuration setup for Digdirator favor security as Nais never have direct access to your business certificate.

 When setup in Digdir is confirmed by tenant and before we can enable Digdirator, the following steps must be completed:

 ##### Business certificate

 ??? info "Update existing certificate"
-    Update of a certificate only requires the tenant to provide NAIS with the new `<version>`
+    Update of a certificate only requires the tenant to provide Nais with the new `<version>`

 The tenant upload their `business certificate` to [Google Cloud KMS](https://cloud.google.com/kms/docs/how-tos).
 Digdirator will never have direct access to the certificate.